tonyrivera/HTTPServer/README.md

 `cd path/to/HTTPServer/`

-`dotnet retore` // Not required in dotnet version 2.0 and above.
+`dotnet restore` // Not required in dotnet version 2.0 and above.

 ### Usage from source
 `dotnet run -p HTTPServer/HTTPServer.csproj`